GDB-15.1

 popd

 See gdb/testsuite/README and TestingGDB.
-There are many problems with the test suite:
+There are many additional problems with the test suite:

 • Clean directories are needed if re-running the tests.
 For that reason, make a copy of the compiled source code directory before the tests in case you need to run the tests again.